In view of COVID-19, as of March 31, 2020:

-- Patent, trademark and industrial design deadlines through Friday July 17, 2020 are now extended until Monday July 20, 2020 (see here, our article here, and FAQs regarding the initial extension).
+- Patent, trademark and industrial design deadlines that fall due between March 16 - April 30 are extended until May 1 (see here and FAQs regarding the initial extension);

-- Deadlines affecting intellectual property matters governed by statutes and regulations (other than the Federal Courts Act and the Federal Courts Rules), including statutory stays under the Patented Medicines (Notice of Compliance) Regulations, have not been extended by the Federal Court/Federal Court of Appeal’s notices/Orders.
+- the Federal Court of Canada (see March 17 Practice Direction and Order and FAQs) and the Federal Court of Appeal (see March 16 and March 19 notices) have adjourned most hearings and suspended many deadlines until April 17.
+Deadlines affecting intellectual property matters governed by statutes and regulations (other than the Federal Courts Act and the Federal Courts Rules), including statutory stays under the Patented Medicines (Notice of Compliance) Regulations, have not been extended by these notices;

-- The Food and Drugs Act was amended on March 25 to provide regulation-making power: (i) requiring the provision of information to the Minister of Health and (ii) considered necessary “for the purpose of preventing shortages of therapeutic products in Canada or alleviating those shortages or their effects, in order to protect human health” (see our article here).
+- the Food and Drugs Act was amended on March 25 to provide regulation-making power: (i) requiring the provision of information to the Minister of Health and (ii) considered necessary “for the purpose of preventing shortages of therapeutic products in Canada or alleviating those shortages or their effects, in order to protect human health” (see our article here); and